w3f/Grants-Program/applications/massbit_route.md

 - Stats collects telemetry from all verified Gateways and Nodes in the Massbit network.
 The service provides different metric data to allow the Portal to visualize Nodes and Gateway performance with charts.
 In addition, it calculates and keeps track of the available quota for each dAPI based on the amount of MBT token deposit.

 |   **5.
-Node Verification Service**
+Fisherman Pallet - Decentralized Node Verification Service**

 - Massbit Route becomes a faster and more reliable BDN when the number of Community Nodes and Gateway increases.
-Nodes and gateways need to meet certain requirements in order to be part of Massbit global network.
+For that reason, Nodes and gateways need to meet certain bandwidth and latency requirements checks by Fishermans in order to be part of Massbit global network.
+Fisherman Pallet and Off-Chain Woker that is included with the Massbit Gateway installation script.

-- When a Node requests to join the Massbit network, Verification Service checks if the Node is able to forward requests to its blockchain data source and return results matching with the blockchain data source such as block data, block hash, and runtime version.
+- When a Node requests to join the Massbit network, nearest Fishermans checks if the Node is able to forward requests to its blockchain data source and return results matching with the blockchain data source such as block data, block hash, and runtime version.
 If all checks passed the validation process, the node becomes a part of the Massbit network and gets ready to receive traffic from Gateways in the same zone.

 - In each zone, a minimum of 1 Node is required in order for a Gateway to be verified.
 Without any Node or blockchain data source, it is unnecessary to run a Gateway in that zone because it introduces some routing overhead, and traffic will eventually be routed to the nearest zone.

-- When a Gateway needs to join the Massbit network, Verification Service will validate if the Gateway has obtained a list of Node in its zone from Massbit Core and whether it can proxy traffic to the Nodes properly.
+- When a Gateway needs to join the Massbit network, Fisherman will validate if the Gateway has obtained a list of Node in its zone from Massbit Core and whether it can proxy traffic to the Nodes properly.
 If blockchain data returned by Gateway is correct and match with data from the Node and blockchain data source in that zone, the Gateway is verified and its public IP is updated in the Gateway Manager directory.

 |   **6.
 Massbit Route blockchain**

 - Building on the Substrate framework, the Massbit chain is a source of truth for token-related activities in the Massbit network.
 Massbit Consumers need to pay fees in MBT tokens in exchange for global dAPI service.
 In return, Providers earns rewards from Consumers' fee for handling blockchain API requests and maintaining the stability of the network.
-Through the Massbit chain, anyone can verify Providers' and Consumers' activities.
+Through the Massbit chain, anyone can verify Providers' and Consumers' activities with the following pallets:

-- *Provider activities*
+- *Provider/Delegator activities Pallet*
   - Staking/Un-staking amount on each Node/Gateway
   - Reward calculated after each Era from Consumer fees   ​
   - Reward claim history  ​
   - Node/Gateway State reported by Fisherman   ​
   - Node verified duration eligible for staking reward​
   - Provider Wallet and transactions
+  - Staking/Un-staking amount on delegated Node/Gateway

-- *Consumer activities*
+- *Consumer activities Pallet*
   - dAPI deposit fee
   - dAPI remaining quota based on past usage on the deposit fee
   - Consumer wallet and transactions

-- *Delegator activities*
-  - Staking/Un-staking amount on delegated Node/Gateway
-  - Validator
-  - Block reward for validator

 |   **7.
 Portal**

 - Portal is the user interface of Massbit Route that allows user to user to perform the following activities: